giampaolo/psutil/docs/blog/2016/real-process-memory-in-python.rst

 After reorganizing the process memory APIs (:pr:`744`), I added a new ``memtype`` parameter to :meth:`Process.memory_percent`.
-You can now compare a specific memory type (not only RSS) against the total physical memory.
+You can now compare a specific memory type (not only :term:`RSS`) against the total physical memory.
 E.g.

 .. code-block:: pycon